Creating a WordPress Block theme? Looking to include your unique branding into your custom theme? Well look no further this post is for you!

 Before you add an image to your block theme template, you might want to learn how to create block theme templates first.
 Check out the WordPress documentation here.
 It’s pretty simple to get started, so don’t over think it.

-Just add a folder to your root theme folder called /templates and then insert whichever templates you want to include, for example index.html, 404.html and so on.
+Just add a folder to your project root called /templates and then insert whichever templates you want to include, for example index.html, 404.html and so on.

 Your file structure could look like this: